tibber/tibber-smartthings-app/README.md

 4. **Install in simulator** (NB: this is the crucial part) to retreive the API tokn.
 5. Copy and keep this API token and past it into the Tibber app -> Power-ups -> Samsung SmartThings -> Connect
 6. Unistall SmartApp from simulator.

-# Publish
-* Publish the app for yourself
+7. Publish the app for yourself
-* Install the app
+8. Install the app

-# Pair in Tibber app
-* Login to Tibber mobile application and pair with SmartThings
-* Enter the API token

 # Images
 <img src="Images/new-smartthings-app-1.png" border="10" />